Whiskey Business

 "Whiskey Business" is the nineteenth episode of the twenty-fourth season of the American animated television series The Simpsons, and the 527th episode overall.
 Its title is a play on Risky Business.
+The episode was directed by Matthew Nastuk and written by Valentina L. Garza.
 It originally aired on the Fox network in the United States on May 5, 2013.

+In this episode, Moe's new whiskey gains the attention of venture capitalists while Bart cares for Grampa after an injury.
+Musicians Tony Bennett and Sonny Rollins appeared as themselves.
+The episode received mixed reviews.

-In its original airing, "Whiskey Business" was delayed 25 minutes in Eastern and Central time zones due to the end of a NASCAR race at Talladega Superspeedway which was delayed more than 3 hours due to rain.
+In its original airing, "Whiskey Business" was delayed 25 minutes in Eastern and Central time zones due to the end of a NASCAR race at Talladega Superspeedway which was delayed more than 31/2 hours due to rain.